JanMosigItemis/yubiset/README.md

       Key fingerprint = 3B90 7B16 76E6 9F6F 59D1  D103 94AF 5E3D 1575 AC6A
 uid                   [ultimate] Max Muster (itemis AG) (Vocational OpenPGP key of itemis AG's Max Muster) <max.muster@host.de>
 ```

+*Be aware:* GPG does not support arbitrary charaters in key comments.
+Especially parantheses '(' and ')' will cause problems.
+Don't use them.

 ### Override GPG Binaries
 Since the original bash scripts have been developed on Windows with git-bash and gpg4win, it was necessary to override the gpg binaries provided by git-bash with those of gpg4win.